matthewhaofgs/OFGS-Account-Sync/README.md

 # OFGS-Account-Sync

-Application to sync student, staff & parent account information from SMS (Edumate ONLY at present) into AD, Schoolbox, and a MySQL database.
+Application to sync student, staff & parent account information from SMS (Edumate) into AD, Schoolbox, and a MySQL database.

 Still very much a WIP, but is functional.
 Heavily customised to the OFGS environment at the moment, but working on making more flexible